andychang-1/Data-Science-Principles-Final-Project/index.md

 This model performs reasonably well considering its simplicity.
 The top score achieved using this model is 0.67; an ensemble of RNNs using GloVe, FastText, and Paragram embeddings as the weights for the embedding layer is used to attain this score.

 ### Model 2: GRU RNN w/ Capsule Layer and Preprocessing
-This model is derived from the model described above; however, it differs in two ways.
+This model is derived from the model described above; however, it differs in three ways.
 First, the text is cleaned by the removal of punctuation, non-printable characters and contractions.
 Secondly, a few layers, including a ‘capsule’ layer taken from another kernel, are inserted into the RNN model.
+Thirdly, instead of ensembling multiple RNN models each with a different pre-trained embedding, this model simply averages the different embedding matrices and trains a single model.
 The block diagram for this model is shown below.

 Capsule networks (CapsNets) were originally theorized and designed for vision tasks, as an alternative to CNNs.
 However, the capsule layer (the main unit of the CapsNet) has since been introduced in networks for NLP problems, and was very successful in the Wikipedia Toxic Comment Classification Kaggle Competition.
 Since this competition is so similar in nature to the Wikipedia Competition, capsule-equipped GRU-based RNNs have shown some of the best performance in the kernels and leaderboard.